-Walls of mighty construction, thick squat towers overlooking a vale of steaming putrid ichor, skies torn with lightning and billowing blackness, the sound of bellows and the pounding of hammers echoing from the ghosts of another time.
+Walls of alien construction, thick squat towers overlooking a vale of steaming putrid ichor, skies torn with lightning and billowing blackness, the sound of bellows and the pounding of hammers echoing from the ghosts of another time.

-- Tavder Godsmiter, "Black Forge"
+- Tavder Godsmiter, caravan guard - "Black Forge"

 Black Forge is a haunted dwarven keep on the northeastern edge of the Gelugon Range.
 An alien place, it is caught in a time rift.
 At a random day and time every year, Black Forge Keep shifts between the world of Bal-Kriav and a world of a different age, a place its inhabitants call Oerth.
 The source of this rift is a device called the Prism of Black Forge.
 It is one of two Prisms of Worlds created by a half-Tragaran Modron named Tome.
 The other, "one to get their, the other to get back," is in an open area of Paradomea City.
 The latter allows travelers to cross-over to a different time and world where if they tarry more than one cycle, become attached to their new "home world".
 The Prism of Black Forge works in reverse, allowing one-way passage from Oerth to Bal-Kriav; and also suffering the growing feeling they belong to the strange world around them.

 Beyond the rifts, the keep is home to those that built this great bastion, a ghostly legion, and things of another time and world.
 Explorers of the keep all speak of ghostly apparitions of dwarves, not related to the Dulun-Khâl in any way, alien yet similar.
 Workers and soldiers, they move about the battlements, carrying on the activities that they once did in life.
 Those that have penetrated deeper, scoring victory, stacking bags of coin and loot, all say that on return with wagons and beasts of burden, they must re-battle all they thought were destroyed.